 Department of Health Policy and Management (GRAD)

-The Gillings School's top-ranked Department of Health Policy and Management trains the next generation of leaders in management, policy making, and research to address the complex challenges of health care delivery and produce cutting-edge research.
+The Gillings School's top-ranked Department of Health Policy and Management trains transformational leaders in public health, healthcare management, policy and advocacy, and health services research to address the most pressing issues in health policy, health care delivery, and public health.
 We prepare our students to improve population health both domestically and globally.
-We are committed to ensuring that all people — irrespective of age, gender, race, ethnicity, disability, sexual orientation, geographic origin, religion, or economic resources — have access to high-quality health care services.
+We are committed to ensuring that all people — regardless of age, gender, race, ethnicity, disability, sexual orientation, geographic origin, religion, or economic resources — have access to high-quality health services.

 Mission